momosetti/flixflex/README.md

 ## Why These Technologies Were Chosen

 **Next.js** was chosen for its ability to provide server-side rendering and optimized performance.
 This is important for delivering a fast and responsive user experience, especially for a movie app that requires fetching and rendering large amounts of data.
-Also this is important for FlixFlex because it helps us avoid exposing the TMDb API key, and use the `api` folder in Next.js to create custom APIs.
+Also, this is important for FlixFlex because it helps us avoid exposing the TMDb API key, and use the `api` folder in Next.js to create custom APIs.

-**TailwindCSS** was chosen for its utility-first approach to CSS, allowing for rapid development of custom designs.
+**TailwindCSS** was chosen for its utility-first approach to CSS, allowing for the rapid development of custom designs.
 This was crucial in order to meet the project's deadline and ensure a consistent design across all pages.

 **Firebase** was chosen for its ease of use and robust authentication features.
 It allowed for a simple and secure login process for users, without the need for building a backend from scratch.